-- Bile duct stones
+- Bile ducts

 Your doctor will discuss with you the risk of complications from EUS.
-These risks are most commonly associated with fine-needle aspiration.
+These risks, which are most commonly associated with fine-needle aspiration, may include:

-- Tearing (perforation) of the intestinal wall or throat
+- Tearing (perforation) of an organ wall

 - Pancreatitis, if fine-needle aspiration of the pancreas is done